-Frizzy hair is a highly unfortunate, yet surprisingly common hair struggle that many girls face.
-Almost everyone has had an episode of catching a glimpse of themselves in a storefront window only to be horrified at an unmanageable lion’s mane staring back at them.
+Frizzy hair.
+We've all been there and we all know the struggle.
+Almost everyone has experienced that moment where you catch a glimpse of yourself in a storefront window only to be stared back at by what can only be described as a lions mane.
 Whether it’s the humidity or heat damage, or even for seemingly no reason at all, we’ve all experienced a moment where our hair went all Hermione Granger on us at the worst possible time.

 Before we get into it, check out the video below for a crash course on how to tame frizzy hair.

-That's why naturally curly or wavy hair tends to frizz more easily.
+This is also why naturally curly or wavy hair tends to frizz more easily.
 Since naturally curly or wavy hair has the tendency to be dry, the hair frizzes at the first sign of moisture.
-The good news is there are a few simple tips and tricks to prevent and fight frizz.

 How to tame frizzy hair